-The maximum frequency of an externally generated clock can be deduced from $1/t{SCK}$ , as specified in the data sheet for the processor.
+External serial clock frequencies may be as high as the processor's cycle rate, up to a maximum of 13.824 MHz; internal clock frequencies may be as high as one-half the processor's clock rate.
 The frequency of an internally generated clock is a function of the processor clock frequency (as seen at the CLKOUT pin) and the value of the 16-bit serial clock divide modulus register SCLKDIV (0x3FF5 for SPORT0 and 0x3FF1 for SPORT1).

-SCLK frequency = $\frac{CLKOUT frequency}{2 \times (SCLKDIV + 1)}$
+SCLK frequency = $\frac{\text{CLKOUT frequency}}{2 \text{ x (SCLKDIV + 1)}}$